Saturday, March 5, 2016

 ARE YOU A ‘DINGER?

-The Humdinger and the Half-Dinger are 7.1 and 3.5 mile-ish trail runs that have been designed to test your early season stamina while shaking off the cabin fever.
+The Humdinger and the Half-Dinger are 7.1 and 3.5 mile-ish trail races that have been designed to test your early season stamina while shaking off the cabin fever.
 New for 2015 – the Double Dinger!
 For those looking for the most serious ‘Dinger challenge yet, the Double-Dinger offers the distance of a half marathon but run over some truly challenging early March trails.